Tom Flanagan (political scientist): Education and teaching

 Flanagan was born on 5 March 1944 in Ottawa, Illinois, US.
 He earned a Bachelor of Arts degree at the University of Notre Dame in Indiana.
 Studying political science under John Hallowell, Flanagan earned a Master of Arts degree in 1967 and a Doctor of Philosophy degree in 1970, both at Duke University in North Carolina.
 He also studied at the Free University of Berlin.

 Flanagan began teaching at the University of Calgary in 1968 and co-authored an introductory Canadian politics textbook.
 He served as Head of the Political Science Department and Assistant to the President of the University.
 Since January 2013 Flanagan was on "research and scholarship leave" and officially retired 30 June 2013.

-Since the 1970s Tom Flanagan published numerous scholarly studies "debunking the heroism of Métis icon Louis Riel, arguing against native land claims, and calling for an end to aboriginal rights."
+Since the 1970s Flanagan published numerous scholarly studies "debunking the heroism of Métis icon Louis Riel, arguing against native land claims, and calling for an end to aboriginal rights."

 Flanagan developed his concept of aboriginal orthodoxy in which he argued against aboriginal collective rights.
 He claimed that section 35 of the Constitution Act, 1982, which stated that "The existing aboriginal and treaty rights of the aboriginal peoples of Canada are hereby recognized and affirmed" resulted in thousands of cases involving aboriginal and treaty rights – indeed thousands of cases including residential school claims.
 Flanagan decried the increased influence of the courts and "[t]he sheer volume of these cases" which threaten "to take policy-making out of the hands of elected representatives and put it into the hands of a small cadre of judges, lawyers, law professors, and expert witnesses."
 Although Flanagan admits that he has profited as expert witness, he also believes that "[this] flood of litigation is detrimental to democracy."

 Research and scholarship

-Tom Flanagan has widely published in areas such as political science, public policy, political theory and aboriginal land claims, from a libertarian perspective.
+Flanagan has widely published in areas such as political science, public policy, political theory and aboriginal land claims, from a libertarian perspective.